Razpudding/2021-project-template/team/name-of-first-group-member.md

 [name of location](wikidata link to location)
 - What made you choose this project?
 [Short text]
-- What was your role in your team?
+- What was your role in your group?
 [Short text]
 - What is something you learned during this project about working with data?
 [Text]